 (d) the transaction is approved by the affirmative vote of a majority of the disinterested directors participating in the decision.

-An Interested Person may be counted for purposes of determining whether a quorum exists, but shall not vote on the matter.
+An Interested Person may be counted for purposes of determining whether a quorum (as defined in the Bylaws) exist, but shall not vote on the matter.

 Article 5